bstadie/Stat_415_Spring_2023/homework-2/README.md

 ### Natural language analysis

 12. Consider the 'brief description' column of the Restaurants dataset.
 Augement this description by attaching the restaurant's cusine type to the end of the description.

-13. Compute the Jaccard matrix for these text descriptions.
-In the Jaccard matrix, entry d_ij should be the Jaccard distance between restuarant i's description and restaurant j's descirpiton.
 For example, with Tapas Barcelona the description is: 'Festive, warm space known for Spanish small plates is adorned with colorful modern art & posters.'
 The Cusine is 'Spanish.'
 The augemented description would thus be: 'Festive, warm space known for Spanish small plates is adorned with colorful modern art & posters.
 Spanish' Name this variable "Augmented Description."

+13. Compute the Jaccard matrix using the elements of Augemented Description.
+In the Jaccard matrix, entry d_ij should be the Jaccard distance between restuarant i's augmented description and restaurant j's augmented descirpiton.

-14. For Augemented Description, compute the TF-IDF score for each description.
+15. For Augemented Description, compute the TF-IDF score for each description.

 15. Make a list of the 100 most popular words in the Augmented Description column.
 Write two nested for loops.
 First, loop over each of the restaurant descriptions.
 For each of the restaurant descriptions, also loop over every word in the 100 most popular words list.
 Compute the TF-IDF score for that word.
 The result should be 64 TF-IDF vectors of length 100, one for each restaurant.